Elaine Smith (actress)

-Elaine Smith (born 23 April 1962) is a Scottish-Australian former actress who found fame on television series Neighbours in 1985 as original character Daphne Clarke.
+Elaine Smith (born 23 April 1962) is a Scottish-Australian former actress, known for her role as Daphne Clarke in the Australian soap opera Neighbours from 1985 until 1988.

-Biography
+Early life

+Smith was born in Largs, Scotland.
+Her family moved to Perth, Western Australia when she was young.

+Career

 Smith auditioned for a guest role in new series Neighbours in 1984.
 However her appearance, particularly her short spiky hair, caught the attention of the casting director and she was cast as regular character Daphne Lawrence.
 Smith continued in the role until 1988.
 Prior to this she had a small guest role in soap opera Sons and Daughters in 1984 as a flight attendant.

-Subsequent credits include The Flying Doctors, State Coroner, Always Greener, Home and Away and All Saints in 2006.
-She returned to University to earn a degree in teaching, and as of 2017 worked as a drama and primary school teacher in an inner west Sydney public school.
+After leaving Neighbours, Smith guested as Jenny Rose in an episode of The Flying Doctors.
+She starred in the 1991 miniseries Ratbag Hero as Mum, alongside Cameron Nugent and Marcus Graham.
+In 1992, Smith joined the main cast of the revamped Flying Doctors series R.F.D.S. as Dr Sissy Wetherall.
+Subsequent credits include State Coroner, Always Greener, Home and Away and All Saints in 2006.

+Smith later earned a teaching degree and became a Year 3 teacher at a Sydney primary school.
+In 2025, Smith revealed that she had declined offers from Neighbours producers to either return as a ghost or a twin.
+She decided to retire from acting and is a private tutor for neurodiverse children.